maykinmedia/objects-api/docs/api/usage.rst

         }
     }

-When an object is being created or updated its data is always validated against JSON schema in the related object type.
-If the data doesn't match the response will contain 400 error.
+When an object is created or updated, its data is always validated against the JSON schema in the related object type.
+If the data doesn't match, the response will contain a HTTP 400 error.

 For example, let's try to create the following object: